active9/ooahh/README.md

 # TODO

-If you are feeling foggy and want to contribute fork Ooahh and have at it!
+If you are feeling froggy and want to contribute fork Ooahh and have at it!
 Then create a PR for your resulting todo fix.

  - Add a secondary GPL release to enable MP3/MP4 technologies.
  - Mobile Operating System support
- - Easily create an app from a website passed like > ooahh --website http://www.ooahh.com/ ./build/
+ - Easily create an app from a website passed like > ooahh --website http://www.ooahh.com/

 # CREDITS